pybamm-team/PyBaMM/docs/install/GNU-linux.rst

 ------------

-We recommend to install PyBaMM within a virtual environment, in order not to alter any distribution python files.
+We recommend to install PyBaMM within a virtual environment, in order not to alter any distribution Python files.
-First, make sure you are using python 3.8 or 3.9.
+First, make sure you are using Python 3.8 or 3.9.
 To create a virtual environment ``env`` within your current directory type:

 .. code:: bash